In the evergreen world of affiliate marketing, sites built from expired domains are undeniably thriving.

 Firstoff, you can check the trademark here.

-Based on my personal experience of using expired domain for years, most of the time, its trademark is either expired or cancelled already.
+Based on my personal experience of using an expired domain for years, most of the time, its trademark is either expired or canceled already.

-Now, if you will find the trademark as still registered you can somehow expect that the business has changed its brand or went bankrupt already.
+Now, there are cases where you'll find expired domains with the live trademark.
+Either the business has changed its brand or went bankrupt already.

 4. A dropped domain loses its SEO value